Florida Home Funeral Laws

 • your guardian at the time of your death, personal representative, power of attorney, health surrogate, public health officer, medical examiner or public administrator.

 Appointing your representative in a designation of health care surrogate.
-One smart way to name the person who will carry out your final arrangements is to complete a Florida designation of health care surrogate.
+One way to name the person who will carry out your final arrangements is to complete a Florida designation of health care surrogate.
 In your document, you can give your surrogate explicit power to carry out your final arrangements after you die.
 (You must make this authority clear in your health care document; otherwise your surrogate's decision-making power ends upon your death.)
 This saves the trouble of making separate documents for health care decisions and final wishes.

 Note that, if you are in the military, you may name the person who will carry out your final wishes in the Record of Emergency Data provided by the Department of Defense.